 In the second phase, small blisters appear during the first three days after the onset of fever; the rash usually affects the face first and then spreads to the rest of the body.

 The agency explained that the diagnosis of virus detection is performed by polymerase chain reaction (PCR), in samples of wet or dry exudate from skin lesions, preferably the fluid from vesicles or pustules; alternatively, crusts.

-Just last May 25, the National Committee for Epidemiological Surveillance (Conave) issued an epidemiological alert to health units so that, in the event of detecting any suspected case of monkeypox, biological samples should be sent to public health laboratories to confirm or rule out cases of this disease.
+The National Committee for Epidemiological Surveillance (Conave) issued an epidemiological alert to health units so that, in the event of detecting any suspected case of monkeypox, biological samples should be sent to public health laboratories to confirm or rule out cases of this disease.

-The warning was issued to all medical units of the first, second, and third level of care, Hospital Epidemiological Surveillance Units, and members of the National Network of Public Health Laboratories, to have any suspicious case under surveillance and to notify the corresponding units.
+The warning was issued to all medical units of the first, second, and third levels of care, Hospital Epidemiological Surveillance Units, and members of the National Network of Public Health Laboratories, to have any suspicious case under surveillance and to notify the corresponding units.

 The Ministry of Health recommended the general population wash their hands frequently, with soap and water or alcohol gel solution; cover the nose and mouth with the inside of the elbow when sneezing or coughing, and avoid sharing food, drinks, cutlery, and dishes.